 Share: Conversations are a valuable learning resource.
 These could be offline discussion forums or leverage that happens over the enterprise social networks.
 Clearly there are tangible benefits in encouraging learners to work out loud as they keep learning and getting better.

 Teach: The best way to learn is to teach.
 Learners should get an opportunity to teach what they have learned for the enrichment that experience provides.
 There are several large organizations that have formalized this process of ‘colleagues teaching each other’.

 Simple!
 The next time you are building a blended learning journey, think from the learner’s point of view.
 Does the journey allow them to learn, do, share and teach?
 If yes, then you have a fairly comprehensive blend irrespective of the tools/platforms or the ‘lack of’ in that journey.

 I am keen to hear your feedback.
 Do drop me a note when you find the time!

 To see the original blog posting on Sunder Ramachandran's Learning Experiments, click here.

 Interested in learning more about blended learning?
-Check out InSync Training's Blended Learning Design Certificate course by click on the name or the graphic below.
+Check out InSync Training's Blended Learning Design Certificate workshop by click on the name or the graphic below.